 Hear from an autistic STEM employee about the college transition and how he’s succeeding in the workforce.

 For many autistic and neurotypical students, college presents a depth of challenges, course material, and independence that they likely haven’t had much experience with before.
 UDL can support instruction and student growth.

 Downloadable class schedule organizer.
 Template for keeping track of your classes that can be incorporated into larger organizational strategies.

 What can you do as a parent to act in “autonomy-supportive” ways?
 We’re glad you asked!
 You can support developmental processes in an independence-focused and communication-driven environment at home.

 Different ways to access tutoring support.
-Tips about how to prepare for different kinds of tutoring sessions.
-Make the most of your support opportunities.
+Tips about how to prepare for different kinds of tutoring sessions for autistic students.